christian-bick/edugraph-embed/README.md

 This project is licensed under the GNU Affero General Public License.
 See the [LICENSE](LICENSE) file for details.

-If these license terms are not working for you, then contact us, and we can discuss alternative options.
+If these license terms are not working for you, then get in touch, and we can discuss your options.